 Statement: The solution’s service(s) MUST be capable of managing records via workflows and roles.

-Rationale: Systems appropriate to servicing large organisations and national and/or international require a correct modelling of processes, dependent on being able to manage records through several stages by different roles working together towards high quality outcomes.
+Rationale: Systems appropriate to servicing large organisations and national and/or international require correct modelling of processes, dependent on being able to manage records through several stages by different roles working together towards high quality outcomes.

 Details: Logical states for records and/or resources often include but are not limited to classical states of Draft, For Review, Reject, Approve, Published, Replaced, Retracted, with permissions to move from one state to another reserved for specific Roles (Creator, Collaborators, Reviewers, Approvers, Managers, Consumers, etc.)